HOME Tokyo and Surroundings Kanagawa Kamakura Exploring Tsurugaoka Hachimangu Shrine: Kamakura’s Iconic Landmark

 Deeper Into History: Tsurugaoka Hachimangu Shrine’s Many Events

-Tsurugaoka Hachimangu is an old and important shrine, thus boasting a plethora of festivals and events throughout the year.
+Tsurugaoka Hachimangu is an ancient and significant shrine, hosting a wide variety of festivals and events throughout the year.

-Hatsumode (the first shrine visit of the year), Setsubun, the Iris Festival, the Firefly Festival, Tanabata, and the Grand Festival in September are only some of the examples.
-The lush nature that thrives on the shrine grounds offers a treasure trove of seasonal experiences as well, including cherry blossoms, irises, wisteria, lotus flowers, and autumn leaves.
+Highlights include Hatsumode (the first shrine visit of the year), Setsubun, the Iris Festival, the Firefly Festival, Tanabata, and the Grand Festival in September.

-No matter when you visit the shrine, you’ll immediately be engulfed and calmed by its tranquil, enigmatic atmosphere, stepping back in time and experiencing a very old part of Japanese culture.
+No matter when you visit, you’ll find yourself immersed in its tranquil and enigmatic atmosphere.
+It’s as though you’ve stepped back in time to experience a very old and cherished part of Japanese culture.

 The “Bonbori Festival” and its many lights pays homage to famous artists of the Kamakura area.